-Our Counter Fraud and Corruption Framework, along with other controlled documents including HR policies, codes of conduct, financial and contract procedure rules, whistleblowing and complaints policy ensure legislative compliance and management of fraud and corruption.
+Our Counter Fraud and Corruption Framework, along with other controlled documents including Human Resources (HR) policies, codes of conduct, financial and contract procedure rules, whistleblowing and complaints policy ensure legislative compliance and management of fraud and corruption.

 We present a fraud and corruption report to the Audit and Assurance Committee annually.
-Zero incidences of fraud or corruption were detected during the 2020/21 financial year.
-During financial year 2020/21 we strengthened our counter fraud arrangements by contracting with NHS Counter Fraud Services.
+Zero incidences of fraud or corruption were detected during the 2020/2021 financial year.
+During financial year 2020/2021 we strengthened our counter fraud arrangements by contracting with NHS Counter Fraud Services.
 The Audit and Assurance Committee tracked progress of this piece of work regularly.
-It is now a standing item on their agenda.
+It is now a standing item on its agenda.